THE DOUBLE CONSERVATION ROLE

 B) The attractive principle of gravitation

-location of matter's concentrated lump of immobile and
+identifies the spatial location of matter's concentrated lump of

-energy.
-(Note that these are exactly the parameters relevant to
+(undistributed) lump of energy.
+(Note that these are exactly the

-caused by the intrinsic, entropic flow of time into history, the
+intrinsic, entropic flow of time into history, the historic

 dimensions.
 Since time and space are connected, being aspects of

-it.
-This spatial flow is what we recognize as the gravitational
+with it.
+This spatial flow is what we recognize as the

-spacetime coordinate position for every atom.
-Nevertheless, as
+identifies a unique spacetime coordinate position for every

-simultaneously.
-The graviton is a boson, a quantum unit of
+dimensions simultaneously.
+The graviton is a boson, a quantum

 A Gravitational field is the spatial consequence of the intrinsic motion of time.
 The moving time charge enters the historic domain at the center of mass of the atom, planet, or star, causing the spherical collapse of space (because time is equally connected to all three spatial dimensions) as space tries to follow time into history.
 However, three-dimensional space cannot squeeze into the point-like beginning of the one-dimensional and one-way historical time line, and self-annihilates at the gravitational center, exposing a new temporal component, the exact metric equivalent of the annihilated space.
 (The one-way time component of spacetime cannot self-annihilate because unlike the spatial dimensions, there is + T but no -T.) This new temporal unit immediately marches off into history, pulling more space along behind it, etc., repeating the entropic cycle forever.
 The acceleration of gravity is due to the constant application of a force - the constant intrinsic motion of time.
 (See: " The Conversion of Space to Time".)
 This interpretation of gravitational action is completely in accord with Einstein's General Relativity through his own "Equivalence Principle".

-until we see sufficiently large gravitational accumulations, such
+become apparent until we see sufficiently large gravitational

-as the Sun, where we find mass-matter being converted to light,
+accumulations, such as the Sun, where we find mass-matter being

-that is, the restoration (conservation) of the non-local symmetric
+converted to light, that is, the restoration (conservation) of

-nucleosynthetic pathway of stars and goes to completion in
+begins with the nucleosynthetic pathway of stars and goes to

-Hawking's "quantum radiance" of black holes.
-Hence it is only
+completion in Hawking's "quantum radiance" of black holes.
+Hence

-through the application of the concept of gravitation as both an
+it is only through the application of the concept of gravitation

-active entropy and a time-deferred symmetry debt of light that we
+as both an active entropy and a time-deferred symmetry debt of

-can fully comprehend the source of gravity's attractive action and
+light that we can fully comprehend the source of gravity's

 This amounts to a unification of gravitation with time, which is how we unite gravity with the other forces of physics, and General Relativity with Quantum Mechanics.
 The "graviton" or field vector of gravity is a quantum unit of negative entropy, or time.
 The charges of matter are the symmetry debts of light.
 All forces act together (spontaneously) to return asymmetric matter to its original symmetric energy state, light.
 (See: "Symmetry Principles of the Unified Field Theory.")